 High blood glucose levels can cause nerve damage or neuropathy.
 In particular, diabetes may result in autonomic neuropathy.
 This affects the nerves that control the genitals and bladder, among other organs.

 Rarely, this can cause retrograde ejaculation, in which all or part of a man’s semen goes into the bladder instead of through the urethra.
 Semen mixes with the urine, which is safely urinated.
 While not a harmful effect of diabetes, it can result in male infertility.

 In addition to erectile dysfunction, diabetes also increases your risk of developing other health conditions.
 These include:

 If these problems occur, it’s in your best interest to consult with your doctors.
 Your primary care provider can help you manage diabetes better.
 Meanwhile, a men’s health specialist can address the complications of diabetes that affect your sexual and reproductive health.

-Men’s Health Specialist in Edmonds, WA
+Men’s Health Specialist in Edmonds and Seattle, WA

 Some men feel uncomfortable discussing their sexual health with doctors.
 However, you need their help to address your condition, receive proper treatment, and lead a happier life.

 Here at Affirm Clinic, we are committed to protecting your privacy.
 We have an optional alternative exit and a separate reception area.
 Our team is composed of male professionals dedicated to helping men restore their virility.